 Trading securities purchased by companies are usually securities that are issued within the company’s industry, since these are the securities that industry-leading organizations have the most insight about.
 Any industry trends or impending news announcements can also influence companies to purchase trading securities.

 How are trading securities shown on the balance sheet?

-Trading securities are treated using the fair value method, whereby the value of the securities on the company’s balance sheet will be equivalent to their current market value.
+Trading securities are treated using the fair value method, whereby the value of the securities on the company’s balance sheet is equivalent to their current market value.
 These securities will be recorded in the currents assets section under the “Short Term Investments” account and will be offset in the shareholder’s equity section under the “Unrealized Proceeds From Sale of Short Term Investments” account.
-The Short Term Investments account represent the current market value of the securities, and the “Unrealized Proceeds From Sale of Short Term Investments” account represents the cash proceeds that the company would receive if it were to sell the investments at the end of the specified accounting period.
+The Short Term Investments account amount represents the current market value of the securities, and the “Unrealized Proceeds From Sale of Short Term Investments” account represents the cash proceeds that the company would receive if it were to sell the investments at the end of the specified accounting period.
 The example below assumes that the investments are purchased at the end of the 2017 accounting period:

 How are trading securities shown on the income statement?

 On an income statement, trading securities are recorded at the time of sale.
 Any gains or losses realized as a result of the securities in question are to be attributed to operating income as a new line item titles “Gain (Loss) on Sale of Trading Securities.”
 The gains or losses that are attributable to the trading securities are only recorded at the time of sale since this is when they will materialize.
 Prior to the sale, the securities can still fluctuate in value – changes that will be captured on the company’s balance sheet.
 Below is an example of how this would look: